About Us

 - Where do we operate

-We operate in England and Sierra Leone West Africa
+We operate in England and Sierra Leone West Africa.

-What do we do/ What support do we offer
+What do we do

 Working with us

-As a growing charity we welcome volunteers who are passionate, driven and determined people to join our team to achieve the purpose of the charity.
+As a growing charity we welcome volunteers who are passionate, driven and determined to join our team to achieve the purpose of the charity.